 Sign up here to receive the Wall Street Breakfast in your inbox every business day: http://seekingalpha.com/account/email_preferences

 Self-taught investor who's passionate about building wealth by investing in companies with strong fundamentals who pay exceptional dividends.
 I'm also an options trader.
-My blog is Investment Hunting, which can be found at http://www.investmenthunting.com and my other blog is Options Hunting https://www.optionshunting.com
+My primary blog is Investment Hunting, which can be found at https://www.investmenthunting.com and my other blog is Options Hunting https://www.optionshunting.com

 I'm an avid trader and stock market analyst.
 I'm always on the hunt for a great day trade or swing trade and of course look for the next stock to hit a home run and make it from the OTC to the big boards.